ezaquarii/vpn-at-home/README.rst

 ``backend`` and ``frontend``.

 Top-level ``Makefile`` delegates targets to sub-projects and is provided for convenience.
-Once ``make devel`` is done, you can work inside individual subproject with your favorite IDE.
+Once ``make devel`` is done, you can work inside individual subproject with your favourite IDE.

 I personally use *JetBrains WebStorm* and *PyCharm*, but you can use whatever you want.
 IDE files are not even in the repo.